 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the capsule whole.
-Do not crush, break, or chew it.
-Drink a full glass of water (about 8 ounces) when you take this medicine.
+Do not crush, break, chew, or open it.
+Drink a glass of water (about 8 ounces) when you take this medicine.

 If a dose is missed:

 - If you missed your dose and it has been more than 12 hours, go ahead and skip your dose and wait until your next regular dose.

 How to Store and Dispose of This Medicine